Recently I’ve been thinking of starting a small permaculture nursery.

 5. Plant directly on-site to save time and ensure resilient tree growth

 Planting on the spot where you want your trees to grow makes sense if you’ve already bought the parent tree from which you plan to take cuttings.
 This is also appropriate if want to plant rootstock on-site and graft onto it later.

 Mark Shepard directly seeds oak, butternut, black walnut, and hickories.
 When it comes to transplanting trees, he’ll rip the ground with a subsoiler and plant the trees close together.
 After a year in the field, he’ll graft the very tops but leave a branch of the seedling rootstock to grow out the side.
 This way, he knows he’ll get a decent variety (the one he grafted) while simultaneously “variety trialing” the rootstock.

-Sepp Holzer also grows trees in their intended location from the outset, in this way, they can best adapt themselves to the soil and climatic conditions.
+Sepp Holzer also grows trees in their intended location from the outset.
+In this way, they can best adapt to the soil and climatic conditions.
 Once the trees have been growing for one to two years, they can be grafted.
 He only selects the best trees for grafting, so he, therefore, gets the optimal plants for the location.
-To Holzer, “This method is not only simple but economical too”
+To Holzer, “This method is not only simple but economical too.”

 As with most projects, there’s a trade-off between money and time.
 You have two options: more capital – bigger grafted trees; less capital – planting from seeds and smaller trees.
 Growing trees from seeds, cuttings, and grafting is an essential skill unless you want to pay the big bucks for retail pots.
 The great advantage of doing it yourself is it can be done on the side, and you don’t have to break the bank to achieve it.

-Even if you go for 1000 trees you still are better off doing it yourself than going to a nursery.
+Even if you go for 1000 trees, you still are better off doing it yourself than going to a nursery.
 However, doing it yourself only works as long as you end up with the same product as a nursery.
 This can be tricky initially if you have no initial knowledge, but the benefits of gaining these skills are huge.